Smilyy/WA-housing-ml-feasibility/WA_Housing_ML_Feasibility_Draft.md

 Housing prices exhibit strong spatial autocorrelation, where nearby properties tend to have similar values.
 Spatial-aware approaches explicitly account for this dependency through techniques such as geographically weighted regression, spatial lag models, or the inclusion of spatial features and residual structures within ML pipelines.
 These methods are particularly relevant in dense urban markets but depend heavily on data quality and geographic coverage.
 Reference: https://link.springer.com/article/10.1007/s11146-022-09915-y
 A GWR Model Python library: https://github.com/mkordi/pygwr
-A PyTorch implementation of the Geographically Neural Network Weighted Regression (GNNWR) and its extensions: https://github.com/zjuwss/gnnwr?utm_source=chatgpt.com
+A PyTorch implementation of the Geographically Neural Network Weighted Regression (GNNWR) and its extensions Github Repo: https://github.com/zjuwss/gnnwr?utm_source=chatgpt.com

 #### *Hybrid and ensemble approaches*
 Some applied systems combine multiple models or feature representations, such as blending hedonic features with machine learning outputs or stacking multiple regressors.
 These hybrid approaches aim to improve robustness and stability rather than maximise raw predictive accuracy and are typically explored after simpler baselines are established.